sroecker/stpol/README.md

 #SETUP

+### Clone the repo

+For read-only access you can use
+>git clone git://github.com/HEP-KBFI/stpol.git

+If you also wish to commit, you'll have to have a github account and be added to the group, then you can use
+>git clone git@github.com:HEP-KBFI/stpol.git

-0. Make sure you have sourced cmsset
+### Make sure you have sourced cmsset

 >source /cvmfs/cms.cern.ch/cmsset_default.sh

+### Create the workspace

-1. run the following to create the CMSSW directory, link the SingleTopPolarization source code folder to it and compile everything
+Run the following to create the CMSSW directory, link the SingleTopPolarization source code folder to it and compile everything
 >. ./setup.sh

 #ANALYSIS PATHWAY